Conrad Moench

 Conrad Moench (sometimes written Konrad Mönch; 15 August 1744 – 6 January 1805) was a German botanist, professor of botany at Marburg University from 1786 until his death.

-He wrote 'Methodus Plantas horti botanici et agri Marburgensis' in 1794, an arranged account of plants in the fields and gardens of Marburg.
+He wrote Methodus Plantas horti botanici et agri Marburgensis; in 1794, an arranged account of plants in the fields and gardens of Marburg.
+Largely in this work, and in a supplement published in 1802, Moench published over 1,500 original scientific names of plants, including about 150 genera.
+The genera include Bergenia, Echinacea, Galactites, Kniphofia, Olearia, and Sorghum.

-In 1802 he named the plant Gillenia trifoliata in a supplement to a local flora of the city of Marburg.
-He also named the plant genus Echinacea (1794).

 The botanical genus Moenchia (family Caryophyllaceae) is named in his honor.

 The standard botanical author abbreviation Moench is applied to plants he described.